cube-js/cube/guides/d3-dashboard/content/4_frontend_dashboard.md

 ![](/images/4-screenshot-3.png)

-You can notice that one of our queries have the `pivotConfig` defined as the following.
+You can notice that one of our queries has the `pivotConfig` defined as the following.

 ```javascript
   pivotConfig: {